mindsdb/mindsdb/docs/mindsdb-docs/docs/index.md

 # Quickstart Guide

-Follow these steps to start predicting in SQL straight away.
-To try MindsDB with your own data or model, check out our [Getting Started Guide](/getting-started/).
+Follow the following steps to start predicting in SQL straight away.
+Check out our [Getting Started Guide](/getting-started/) for trying MindsDB with your data or model.
 ## 1. Create an Account

 Create your [free MindsDB Cloud account](https://cloud.mindsdb.com/signup).

 ???+ Tip "Local Installation"
-    If you prefer to proceed with a local installation, follow our [Docker instructions](/deployment/docker).
+    Follow our [Docker instructions](/deployment/docker). if you  prefer to proceed with a local installation.

 ---
-## 2. Connnect MindsDB to a MySQL Client
+## 2. Connect MindsDB to a MySQL Client

 You can use the MindsDB SQL Editor or open your preferred MySQL client and connect it to MindsDB.

 === "Using the MindsDB SQL Editor"
-    Just login to your account and you will be automatically directed to the [Editor](https://cloud.mindsdb.com/editor).
+    Just log in to your account, and you will be automatically directed to the  [Editor](https://cloud.mindsdb.com/editor).

 === "Connecting to a Third-party MySQL Client"
-    To connect to MindsDB from another SQL client use `cloud.mindsdb.com` as a host, `3306` port and your MindsDB Cloud credentials for username/password respectively.
+    To connect to MindsDB from another SQL client use `cloud.mindsdb.com` as a host, `3306` port and your MindsDB Cloud credentials for username/password.
     ```txt
       "user":[your_mindsdb_cloud_username],
       "password:"[your_mindsdb_cloud_password]",